dcy2003/cloud-formation-example/README.md

 * IAM user with sufficient privileges + access key
 * Run `aws configure` to set the desired region, access key, secret access key
 * A key pair in the desired AWS region
+ * Download the private key
+ * Upload the private key to a S3 bucket (do not make public)

 ## To Run:

 * Edit `create-stack.sh` as necessary:
  * ensure you pass the correct value for `EC2SshKey`
+ * ensure you pass in the correct value for `S3LocationOfPrivateKey`
  * see `cfn-template.json` for complete list of parameters
 * Run `./create-stack.sh` to provison and configure all resources.